 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Distribution Process – Summary
+WordPress Traffic System: Content Sharing Stage – Summary

-Once your site and plugins have been configured and fully set up, all you then need to do is add new content on a consistent basis to automatically attract new web traffic.
+Once your WordPress site and plugins have been set up and configured, all you then need to do to automatically generate more traffic is post content regularly.

-We have created a complete email training series designed to help you never run out of content ideas for your site:
+We have created an entire email series designed to help you never run out of great content for posting to your website:

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum